DataLab-Platform/DataLab/doc/features/signal/menus.rst

 ^^^^^^^^^

-Create a new signal which is the normalization of each selected signal by maximum, amplitude, sum or energy:
+Create a new signal which is the normalization of each selected signal by maximum, amplitude, sum, energy or RMS:

 .. list-table::
     :header-rows: 1